EdS School Psychology: Application Requirements

 Additional information on the GRE may be obtained on the GRE web site.

 Grade Point Average (GPA)

 Undergraduate GPA must be calculated and included in application.
 A GPA of 3.5 or above is considered competitive.

 All international applicants must submit a Financial Certification Form and Contract of Support.
-Those who do not have a bacherlor’s degree from a U.S. institution of higher education must complete the TOEFL.
+Those who do not have a bachelor’s degree from a U.S. institution of higher education must complete the TOEFL.

-The Department of Counseling Psychology and Special Education requires the same minimum TOEFL scores as the university.
+The Department of Counseling Psychology and Special Education requires the same minimum TOEFL scores as BYU's admission requirements.
 For more information about the TOEFL exam, please click here.

 After reviewing the applicants' materials, a faculty screening committee determines which applicants to invite to campus for individual and group interviews.

 Information provided by applicants as well as candidate interviews and previous academic and professional experience are considered when evaluating personal and social characteristics considered necessary for successful performance in the field of school psychology.